DavidVista/WGE4YAGO10/README.md

 ## Abstract

 We explore knowledge graph completion using the YAGO3-10 dataset through Two-view Graph Neural Networks (WGE).
 Knowledge graphs consist of triplets in the form (head, relation, tail), where head and tail are entities connected by specific relations.
 The primary task involves link prediction for answering queries about likely associations.
 WGE processes knowledge graphs from dual perspectives: entity connections and relationship patterns, using quaternion algebra for enhanced representation learning.
 Our approach demonstrates suitability for YAGO3-10's diverse entity types and 37 distinct relation types spanning spatial, temporal, and social dimensions.
+However, experimental results reveal a significant performance asymmetry between head and tail prediction tasks, indicating challenges in modeling certain relational patterns.
+We analyze these findings in the context of relation type characteristics and propose directions for architectural improvements.

 ## Introduction